 Microdosing Can Work Wonders

-Microdosing Helps You Keep Your ‘Resolutions’
+Microdosing Helps You To Keep Your ‘Resolutions’

 Nope, it’s not too good to be true!
 Magic truffles can actually help you to keep your intentions / resolutions.
-One of the amazing things that psilocybin, the psychoactive compound in truffles, does, is that it can temporarily quieten the Default Mode Network (DMN) of our brains.
+One of the amazing things that psilocybin, the psychoactive compound in truffles, does, is that it can temporarily quieten the Default Mode Network (DMN) in our brains.
 The DMN is involved in the building of our self image, of introspection and imagining future scenarios.
 However, sometimes it can prevent us from making changes, as it strives to keep our image of ourselves constant.
-This can land us in a negative feedback loop if that image is not what we think we want to see.
+This can land us in a negative feedback loop if that image is not what we want to see.

 The DMN can definitely be an obstacle to keeping your new year’s intentions.
 For example, if you have internalised the idea that you are not a healthy person, your DMN will reinforce that — making it harder for you to alter your habits.
 You end up automatically thinking yourself out of making the change.